-The kids beamed.
+The kids beam.

-“It worries us, Tim,” Daddy spoke for the parental unit, “that Jack’s speech problems may be caused by fights you two are having.
+“It worries us, Tim,” Daddy speaks for the parental unit, “that Jack’s speech problems may be caused by fights you two are having.
 Iowa seemed delightful when we visited but we don’t want him relapsing.”

 “You’ve always trusted me to protect him.”